justdawee/justdawee/README.md

 <img src="https://komarev.com/ghpvc/?username=justdawee&style=flat-square"/>
 <h3>About me</h3>
 <p>
-🚀 Aspiring software developer diving deep into code and on the lookout for exciting opportunities! 🌐 When I'm not busy learning the latest tech, you can find me behind the wheel 🚗 or battling it out in my favorite video games 🎮.
+🚀 Aspiring software developer diving deep into code and on the lookout for exciting opportunities!
-Let's drive into the future of innovation together!
 <br><br>
 More about me in my <a href="https://cv.justdawee.hu" target="_blank">CV</a>, feel free to watch! :)
 <hr>